 Experience in Organizational and Programmatic Leadership

-During the period of my grant and visit, I hosted weeks of full-day and half-day seminars and workshops for faculty, administrators, students, and future trainers.
+A project I designed in coordination with the Singapore Institute of Management (SIM) and the US Fulbright Specialist Program was approved by the U.S. Department of State and the Fulbright Commission in early 2018.
+During the period of my grant and visit (2019), I hosted weeks of full-day and half-day seminars and workshops for faculty, administrators, students, and future trainers.
 The primary goal of the seminars and workshops was to enhance SIM’s capacity to advance critical thinking outcomes across their diverse curricula.

 The project, ultimately, sought to develop twenty-first century learning skills in students — “Twenty-first century learning skills” have been defined so as to include: critical thinking, problem-solving, and creative and analytic thinking — by enhancing local instructors’ abilities to deliver courses that are oriented toward the development of critical thinking, creative thinking, and questioning.
+This service permitted me not only to improve myself as a teacher and as a trainer of teachers, and not only to continue to undertake scholarly work on the subjects of pedagogy and critical thinking, but to present the results of my studies and my experiences to faculty and students.

-This grant has also helped me to complete a (forthcoming) book on the dynamics of teaching critical thinking, tentatively entitled, Critical Thinking and the Subject of Inquiry.
+This grant also helped me to complete a book on the dynamics of teaching critical thinking, tentatively entitled, Critical Thinking and the Subject of Inquiry.
 The book is based on my many years of experience in teaching and studying critical thinking and advances a facilitative and content-rich approach.
 The book, I believe, represents a meaningful contribution to our understanding of and practice of critical thinking, what it is, how it can be developed in students, and what stands in its way.

 I have been invited by CASTL to prepare and deliver a Faculty Workshop on the process(es) of scholarly publishing, which is scheduled for the 2018-2019 academic year.
 I have also been asked to deliver a Faculty Workshop on discussion-based, text-based, and question-centered teaching, which is also tentatively scheduled for this academic year.
 I recently delivered a short version of this presentation on scholarly publishing at the first annual faculty (Sip-It) event in September 2018.